Teaching Artists

 Steve DeLuca

-Vocal Music and Theatre; Percussion and Drum set; Songwriting and Music Theory
+Percussion and Drumset; Vocal Music and Theatre; Songwriting and Music Theory

 Steve has been a professional musician and music educator for over thirty years.
 He has taught private drum lessons, percussion ensembles, vocal ensembles, music theory, and songwriting at The Glen Ridge Summer Music and Arts Academy for ten years.
 Additionally, he is the current percussion and pit instructor for the Glen Ridge Marching Band.
 He is the general music teacher and choir director at Maywood Avenue School in Maywood, NJ, where he has taught 4th through 8th grade for the past fifteen years.
 In 2010, the Maywood Board of Education bestowed upon him their Teacher of the Year award.
 He is currently adjunct faculty at Montclair State University, teaching the course Rock and Rap as Cultural Phenomenon.
 Steve is the author of several educational articles about drumming, as well as music history and philosophy, that have been published in Modern Drummer magazine and Tempo magazine, the publication of the NJMEA (New Jersey Music Educators Association) as well as presenting workshops at the 2015 and 2019 NJMEA Conferences.
 As a working drummer, he performs with the special event/wedding band Platinum and with various jazz groups.
 Steve’s private students have gone on to prestigious programs such as the Manhattan School of Music and Berklee College of Music.
 He has also indulged his vocal and acting chops a bit, performing the role of Caiaphas in the 2008 and 2010 NJ Theater Workshop’s production of Jesus Christ Superstar.
 Steve received his BM in jazz performance from Temple University and his MA in music education from Montclair State University.
 He lives in Glen Ridge with his wife and three children.